What is an aquatic event authority?

 If the consent to hold an aquatic event is granted, GCWA will issue you with an aquatic event authority with conditions imposed, specific to the event to ensure marine safety for all waterway users in or near the event area.

 To make an application to hold an aquatic event you must:

 - Download our Aquatic Events Application Checklist to ensure you have all the required information before lodging your application.

 - Complete an Aquatic Event Authority Application form

 - Pay the prescribed fee.
+As this fee changes each year in line with CPI, please contact GCWA on 07 5539 7350 to confirm the fee.
 Payments may be made by mail or in person.
 Payment options include: cash, cheque, money order, EFTPOS (in person) debit and credit card